-Periodical cicada Brood IX (9) will emerge in the spring of 2020 in North Carolina, Virginia and West Virginia.
+Periodical cicada Brood IX (9) emerged in the spring of 2020 in North Carolina, Virginia and West Virginia.
 The last time this brood emerged was in 2003.
+It will emerge again in 2037.

 Brood IX is interesting to researchers because it’s located very close to 5 other broods.
 In a normal year, researchers would be able to drive the roads of the area and map the location of the brood so we can get data as to where the broods intersect, but because of the current situation in the U.S., most if not all researchers will be able to travel — so we need you to let us know where they’re at.
 Read more on Magicicada.org.